junxit/us-congress-bills-112/bill.md

 > ## § 3.
 >
-> For the purposes of section 1 of this Act, membership of the Pascua Yaqui Tribe shall consist of any person of Pascua Yaqui blood enrolled by the tribe.
+> For the purposes of section 1 of this Act, membership of the Pascua Yaqui Tribe shall consist of any United States citizen of Pascua Yaqui blood enrolled by the tribe.